verida/VIPs/VIPs/vip-2.md

 4. Validating the DID Document
 5. Returning the DID Document

-#### Consensus
+### Consensus

-The retreived DID Documents will be compared to ensure consistency.
+The retrieved DID Documents will be compared to ensure consistency.
 If they are different, an attempt at obtaining > 50% consensus on the correct version will be executed.
 If consensus can not be reached the DID Document fails to resolve.

-#### Validation
+### Validation

 The resolved DID Document is validated as follows: